Dansan-Dev/Custom-Server-App-Repository/README.md

 This my server app that I use to learn HTML, JavaScript, CSS, React and more.

 You can get to the site [here](https://test-fly-io-dansan-holy-grass-1585.fly.dev).
-It might take some time before you get in for the machine to get running.
+It might take some time before you get in, because the machine needs to start and get running.

 ### Tools
 This is a site from **fly.io**.
 If you provide them with a React repository they will set up docker for you.